FOREX-Japan monetary easing knocks yen, losses seen muted

 BOJ Governor Masaaki Shirakawa said Japan’s economic recovery may be delayed by six months due to a prolonged slowdown in global growth.

 The euro erased earlier gains against the yen.
-The single currency was down 0.4 percent on the day at 102.47 yen, well below an earlier high of 103.63 yen.
+The single currency was down 0.2 percent on the day at 102.57 yen, off an earlier high of 103.63 yen.

 Its drop against the yen saw it cut earlier gains versus the dollar.
 It traded at $1.3000, well below Monday’s four-month high as analysts said its sharp rise since the action by the ECB and Fed may have been overdone.